Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Trichopigmentation can mimic darker hair, like black, dark brown, or auburn, but some shades do not render will with this method.
-Those include: Red, blonde, grey, and white.
+Trichopigmentation can mimic darker hair, like black, dark brown, or auburn, but some shades do not render well with this method.
+Those include Red, blonde, grey, and white.

 However, if color contrast mistakes are made, the advantage of Trichopigmentation means that any shading would be able to fade away completely after two years due to the temporary nature of the application.